dbt-labs/dbt-codegen/integration_tests/README.md

 ## Commit your changes and open a pull request

 Once your tests are passing and you're happy with the code, you'll want to commit it and open a new PR on GitHub.
 Don't forget to run the full test suite against your target database before you open a PR to make sure you didn't accidentally break any existing functionality.
 When you open a PR, CircleCI will run the same test suite against all the database targets.
 If they're passing, we'll triage and review the code as soon as we can!
 Thank you for contributing to dbt-codegen!

+[^1]: If you're on a Mac, `make` is probably best installed with the XCode Command Line Tools, or you can install `make` via Homebrew with `brew install cmake`.
+If you're on Windows, you can either use the Windows Subsystem for Linux (WSL) or use `scoop` or `chocolatey` to install `make`.
+If you're on Linux, you probably already have `make` installed.
+[^2]: Specific instructions on installing and getting started with Docker for your OS can be found [here](https://docs.docker.com/get-docker/).